• Skip to primary navigation

 What to Know About Rio Pacuare White Water Rafting Tour

-• This is an all day tour so get a good night’s rest.
-You’ll need all the energy you can get!
-Pick up time from San Jose is around 530-6 AM and you will get back around 6 PM depending on traffic.
+• Pick up time from San Jose is around 530-6 AM and you will get back around 5 PM.

 • Itinerary is: pick up; travel to operation center in Siquirres; light breakfast; transfer down to river start; safety talk; rafting tour; transfer back to operation center; change and have lunch; transfer to your final destination